OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    We don\\'t share your personally identifiable U-verse TV information with other companies for them to use for the marketing of their own products and services without your consent.
+    We don't share your personally identifiable U-verse TV information with other companies for them to use for the marketing of their own products and services without your consent.
 We are required to notify you about the special requirements we must follow when it comes to sharing your personally identifiable U-verse TV information in response to a Court Order:

     ' + '

     **Notice Regarding Disclosure of Personally Identifiable Information of AT&T U-verse TV Subscribers in Response to Court Order**

     ' + '
-    ' + '*   In the case of a court order obtained by a non-governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber\\'s use of AT&T\\'s U-verse TV service only after providing prior notice to the subscriber.
+    ' + '*   In the case of a court order obtained by a non-governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber's use of AT&T's U-verse TV service only after providing prior notice to the subscriber.

-    ' + '*   In the case of a court order obtained by a governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber\\'s use of AT&T\\'s U-verse TV service only if, in the court proceeding relevant to the order:
+    ' + '*   In the case of a court order obtained by a governmental entity, AT&T is authorized to disclose personally identifiable information collected from AT&T U-verse TV subscribers as a result of the subscriber's use of AT&T's U-verse TV service only if, in the court proceeding relevant to the order:

         ' + '
         ' + '*   The governmental entity offers clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case. and

-        ' + '*   The subject of the information has an opportunity to appear and contest the governmental entity\\'s claim. and
+        ' + '*   The subject of the information has an opportunity to appear and contest the governmental entity's claim. and

         ' + '*   We have provided notice to the subscriber as required by applicable state law.